-30 June 2020 \$'000 For the period from 22 May 2018 to 30 June 2019 \$'000 Investment Manager's fees 3,144 469
+30 June 2021 \$'000 30 June 2020 \$'000 Investment Manager's fees 3,148 3,144

 The Manager is appointed for an initial term of ten years unless terminated earlier (Initial Term).
 The Investment Management Agreement will be automatically extended for a further five year term on the expiry of the Initial Term (Extended Term) unless terminated earlier in accordance with its terms.